Arizona State HDSHC Invitational

 No spreading.
 I am a parent judge and prefer Traditional debates.
 If I can't understand what you are saying, I won't consider those arguments.
 Don't add me to email chains.

 I won't time you, please time each other.
 You can complete your sentence once time runs out, anything new will be dropped.
-I will deduct 0.5 speaker points for bad time management.

 I prefer evidence based facts from credible sources over individual author opinions or emotional appeals.
 While I do consider logic in decisioning, those arguments needs to be well supported.